 Paver driveway costs

 Pavers are available in different colors and sizes.
 Although referred to as brick driveway design Long Island, the driveway pavers are primarily made from concrete or clay.
 Some look like bricks while others look more of cobblestone and natural stones.
 Paver system mostly comprise of 8” to 9” gravel base, 1” of bedding sand, and pavers.
 These pavers are not mortared into the place.
 They are simply been set into sand bed.
 These joints are then perfectly filled with polymer based sand to make them harden while being wet.
 Installed driveway will cost somewhat around more when compared to asphalt.
 However, there are more variations available.
-Also, they are more durable in comparison to asphalt and promises minimal maintenance.
+Also, they are more durable in comparison to asphalt and promise minimal maintenance.